 The read replica feature helps to improve the performance and scale of read-intensive workloads.
 Read workloads can be isolated to the replicas, while write workloads can be directed to the master.

 A common scenario is to have BI and analytical workloads use the read replica as the data source for reporting.

 Because replicas are read-only, they don't directly reduce write-capacity burdens on the master.
 This feature isn't targeted at write-intensive workloads.

 The read replica feature uses asynchronous replication.
 The feature isn't meant for synchronous replication scenarios.
-There will be a measurable delay between the master and the replica.
+There will be a measurable delay between the source and the replica.
 The data on the replica eventually becomes consistent with the data on the master.
 Use this feature for workloads that can accommodate this delay.

 You can create a read replica in a different region from your source server.
 Cross-region replication can be helpful for scenarios like disaster recovery planning or bringing data closer to your users.

-You can have a master server in any Azure Database for MariaDB region.
+You can have a source server in any Azure Database for MariaDB region.
 A source server can have a replica in its paired region or the universal replica regions.
 The picture below shows which replica regions are available depending on your source region.

 Universal replica regions

-You can always create a read replica in any of the following regions, regardless of where your master server is located.
-These are the universal replica regions:
+You can create a read replica in any of the following regions, regardless of where your source server is located.
+The supported universal replica regions include: